 Start with micro-movements like sun salutations, hip-openers, or bodyweight stretches, gradually build intensity over time, and use a fitness tracker and online communities for accountability.

 Highly effective individuals recognize the direct impact of nutrition on performance, cognition, and aging.
+Many neglect this vital aspect, opting for quick, energy-depleting choices over sustaining vitality.

 Skipping breakfast or consuming processed foods can lead to cognitive fog and sugar cravings.